aarondigu/ROS-with-PX4-SITL-for-Beginners/3. ROS Node for MAVROS Offboard Mode/tutorial-3.md

 This script needs an argument when we run it, that argument is the world we want to simulate with our drone.
 Available worlds are [PX4/sitl_gazebo/worlds](https://dev.px4.io/master/en/simulation/gazebo_worlds.html).
 To run this script we need the command: `./launch-offb.sh <world>`.
 If no argument is given, the world `empty` will be used by default.

 11. Finally, let's fly our drone!
+Let's hover our drone in the McMillan Airfield world.
 Open a new terminal and run this:
 ```
 cd ~/src
 ./launch-offb.sh mcmillan_airfield